apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

     </tr>
 </table>

-The Read-intensive performance of ApeCloud PostgreSQL is about 6.63% more than * RDS PostgreSQL on ECS.
+The Read-intensive performance of KubeBlocks PostgreSQL is about 6.63% more than RDS PostgreSQL on ECS.

 ![Sysbench on ECS](./assets/img/sysbench-on-ecs-pg-new.png)